cloudnative-pg/cloudnative-pg/docs/src/logging.md

 - `msg`: the actual message or the keyword `record` in case the message is parsed in JSON format
 - `record`: the actual record (with structure that varies depending on the `logger` type)
+- `logging_podName`: the pod where the log was created generated

 ## Operator log